Shreya-156029/RMI_java/README.md

 Remote method Invocation in java to find power of given number.
 For running this rmi example,

-1) compile all the java files
+1)compile all the java files

 javac *.java